intoempty/jina/README.md

 </p>

-Want to build a search system backed by deep learning?
-You've come to the right place!
+Build a multi-modal search system with deep learning that scales.

 Jina is the easiest way to build neural search in the cloud.
-It provides an one-stop solution for multi-/cross-modality search.
-Jina has **long-term support** from a full-time, [venture-backed team](https://jina.ai).
+A one-stop solution for anything-to-anything search with **long-term support** from a full-time, [venture-backed team](https://jina.ai).

-⏱️ **Time Saver** - Bootstrapping an AI-powered search system with Jina takes just minutes, and saves engineers months of time!
+⏱️ **Time Saver** - Bootstrapping an AI-powered search system with Jina takes only minutes.
+Look at our ["Hello, World"](#jina-hello-world-) for a fashion / e-commerce example.

-🧠 **First-class AI models** - Jina is a new design pattern for neural search systems, offering first-class support for [state-of-the-art AI models](https://docs.jina.ai/chapters/all_exec.html).
+🧠 **First-class AI models** - Jina is a design pattern for neural search systems, offering first-class support for [state-of-the-art AI models](https://docs.jina.ai/chapters/all_exec.html).

-🌌 **Universal Search** - Large-scale indexing and querying data of any kind on multiple platforms.
-Video, image, long/short text, music, source code, you name it!
+🌌 **Universal Search** - Large-scale indexing and querying of video, image, long/short text, music, source code or any kind of data.
+Neural search is universal.

-🚀 **Production Ready** - Cloud-native features come out-of-the-box, e.g. containerization, microservice, distributing, scaling, sharding, async IO, REST, gRPC.
+🚀 **Production Ready** - Cloud-native from the start, Jina supports containerization, microservice, distributing, scaling, sharding, asynch IO, REST, gRPC.

-🧩 **Plug & Play** - Extend Jina with simple Python scripts or Docker images optimized for your search domain.
+🧩 **Extensible** - Extend Jina with simple Python scripts or Docker images optimized for your search domain.
 [Check out Jina Hub](https://github.com/jina-ai/jina-hub) for more extensions.

 ## Contents